CMU-Blockchain-Group/tokenbot/README.md

 ### Events

 Trigger actions on a new event by adding a new file that has the same name as a specific **event name** defined in the event section of the [documentation](https://discord.js.org/#/docs/main/stable/class/Client).

-To properly initialize the event, this file has to be added to the event directory you specified in the configuration file of the bot: `config.ts`.
+That **event name** should be returned from the Event's `name` method

 *Example of Event: **Ready***